HyungNLee/pizza-website/README.md

 ## Specifications

-* Program will let user click on a button to show a menu that let's them customize a pizza order.
+* Program will let user click on a button to show a menu that lets them customize a pizza order.
 * Program will show a new menu for user information to finalize order after pizza has been customized.
 * Program will show an order confirmation and order number after user has completed the order.